• Skip to primary navigation

 • Place bundt pan on a foil lined baking sheet to catch any possible drips and bake for about 40 - 45 minutes but check after 40.
 It should look golden brown on top with no doughy spots.

-• Let cool in pan for 10 minutes then invert onto serving plate.
-Cool for at least 30 minutes, if you can, before eating.
-If drizzling with icing, make sure monkey bread is completely cool or the icing will melt.
+• Let cool in pan for 10 minutes then invert onto a serving plate.
+Cool for at least 30 minutes before eating.
+If drizzling with icing, make sure the monkey bread is completely cool or the icing will melt.

 Making the icing: